 We absolutely adore embarking on a memorable road trip.
 While Mexico may not be the initial destination that springs to mind when planning such an adventure, it is, in fact, an absolute gem of a country to explore by car.
 The reasons are plentiful, ranging from reasonable rental prices to the awe-inspiring remote locations that are best discovered when you have the freedom of your own rental vehicle.
 In this comprehensive blog post, we will delve into the myriad of reasons why we wholeheartedly recommend opting for a rental car in the enchanting region of Yucatan.
 Additionally, we will provide you with essential tips on ensuring your safety while on the roads, along with a breakdown of the costs you should anticipate during your journey.

-Why rent a car in Yucatan?
+Why do you need a rental car in Mexico?

-Is driving yourself safe in Mexico?
+Is it safe to drive in Mexico?

 Tips for renting a car: beware of the extra costs

 Renting a car in Mexico differs slightly from renting in other countries.
 Not all costs are included in the online prices, making it difficult to notice when booking.
 These additional costs can be quite high, approximately 15 euros per day.
 Therefore, we recommend booking a car online only if all essential insurance policies, full coverage, and taxes are clearly included in the price.
 To obtain a reliable estimate of normal rental car prices, we typically compare prices on Discover Car Hire.
 Discover frequently offers the best deals, and even if you choose not to book with them, it provides a useful reference for rental car prices at your destination.